-In my previous post, I cited Paulo Coelho in By the River I Sat Down and Wept.
-The story was read by some as borrowed from Hundredth monkey effect, originally described in the 1950s, and developed into a theory by Lyall Watson in the 1970s.
-It made a point that if an idea reached a certain threshold––it takes off exponentially.
+In my previous post, I mentioned Paulo Coelho in By the River I Sat Down and Wept.
+The story was read by some as borrowed from the Hundredth monkey effect, originally described in the 1950s, and developed into a theory by Lyall Watson in the 1970s.
+It made a point that if an idea reaches a certain threshold––it takes off exponentially.
 The science of this principle was widely disputed, but sounded quite attractive.

 But my take on the story is different.
 I am fascinated by how people communicate with each other.
 Speech, writings, smoke signals, that’s all great.
 But what about when they are separated by walls?
 Long distances?
-When they even don’t know where the other person is located?
+When don’t they even know where the other person is located?
 What about ESP?
 I know, I know, it was debunked.
-But what if?
-Many of us had experienced these unexplained coincidences.
+However, what if?
+Many of us have experienced these unexplained coincidences.
 Coincidences?

 Going back to Coelho’s story.
 What if the two groups of monkeys on the islands, which were separated by the ocean, communicated through the air?
 Good enough.
-But what if all the informations are stored in the air?
+But what if all the information is stored in the air?
 In the ‘cloud’?
 That’s a novel concept.
 And going further, what about that: our brains are not the primary storage instruments for the memories?
-What about them being just receivers of informations stored in the clouds?
+What about them being just receivers of information stored in the clouds?
 Like our computers?
 Sounds familiar?
 Getting closer?

 I know it sounds crazy.
 But the science still doesn’t have a good explanation for the storage of our memories.
 Psychiatry claims to be a science, but, with all due respect, still spins its 19th century wheels.
 Neuroscience is getting better, but still doesn’t have a suitable tool to examine our brain, the most complicated organ in the universe.

 Remember the corpuscular theory of matter?
 And then a wave theory of matter?
 So, matter or waves?
 Or is all this the same?